-Annie Del Principe, Asst.
-Professor, is honored to have been a member of the full-time faculty at Kingsborough since 2004.
-She has served as the Director of the Freshman English program (English 12 and 24) since 2007, a position which taps into her professional interest in and dedication to college writing instruction and teacher development.
-Before joining the faculty at Kingsborough, Annie taught pre-service teachers in the Department of Teaching and Learning at New York University and taught Freshman Composition for several years at Sacred Heart University in Fairfield, CT.
+Annie Del Principe, Professor of English, is honored to have been a member of the full-time faculty at Kingsborough since 2004.
+She has served as the Director of the Composition program (English 12 and 24) since 2007, a position which taps into her professional interest in and dedication to community college writing instruction and teacher development.
+Before joining the faculty at Kingsborough, Prof. Del Principe taught pre-service teachers in the Department of Teaching and Learning at New York University and taught Composition for several years at Sacred Heart University in Fairfield, CT.

 Ph.D. in English Education, NYU

 M.A. in English, University of Wisconsin at Madison